SathyaBhat/sathyasays.com/content/posts/2009-12-13-fixing-ubuntu-9-10-karmic-koala-boot-drops-to-grub-shell-without-showing-boot-options.md

 ---
 I had this problem with a wubi install.
 Ubuntu would highly pester me and drop to command shell (that of grub) without showing the boot options (Why and who knows??).
 I every time will have to boot by manually entering boot options (really painful).
 So I did this.

-I entered the boot command of the &#8220;recovery console&#8221; manually by finding it out from grub.cfg through the Live CD.
-After getting to the repair option I selected the option &#8220;Update GRUB&#8221;.
+I entered the boot command of the "recovery console" manually by finding it out from grub.cfg through the Live CD.
+After getting to the repair option I selected the option "Update GRUB".
 Then the system did something I dont know.
 Then after returning to the options I selected the option similar to Boot Normally (whatever the exact wording was).
 Now, that was a miraculous finding.
 I restarted and boot worked like it should.

 P.S-Something or the other helps me huh??